cpske/ISP/assignment/week5a.md

 ## Questions

-These questions refer to material in *Practices of an Agile Developer* ([Refcard][pad-refcard] and [book][pad-book]). *[Clean Code][clean-code]* is also useful for answering these question.
+These questions refer to material in *Practices of an Agile Developer* ([Refcard][pad-refcard] and [book][pad]). *[Clean Code][clean-code]* is also useful for answering these question.
 If these links don't work, try the [se books][sebooks] collection.

 1. Why keep a solutions log?
 (PAD Item 33)

 2. Why should we "treat warnings as errors"?
 (PAD Item 34)

-3. Give a code example where the compiler or interpretter issue a warning, but it really means an error in your code (often a logic or semantic error).
+3. Give a code example where the compiler or interpretter issues a warning, but it really means an error in your code (often a logic or semantic error).
 Use Java or Python, but its *much* easier in Java.
 Note: this must be your own example, of course.

 4. PAD Tip 2 is "Quick Fixed Become Quick Sand" (or "Don't Fall for the Quick Hack").
 What is meant by this?

 5. What are 3 things the PAD book recommends you do to avoid or correct quick fixes.

-  [ ] Use Test-driven-development.
+  - [ ] Use Test-driven-development.
-  [ ] Encourage team members to review and understand all code.
+  - [ ] Encourage team members to review and understand all code.
-  [ ] Use unit tests; they help you design code into manageable pieces and provide runnable documentation.
+  - [ ] Use unit tests; they help you design code into manageable pieces and provide runnable documentation.
-  [ ] Assign ownership of parts of the code to individual team members.
+  - [ ] Assign ownership of parts of the code to individual team members.
-  [ ] Never implement a fix without fully understanding the code and cause of the problem.
+  - [ ] Never implement a fix without fully understanding the code and cause of the problem.

-In writing a function or method, there are 4 mechanisms you can implement to indicate a problem or unexpected condition:
+In writing a function or method, there are 4 ways to handle a problem or unexpected condition:

    - do nothing and return, or return a special value (such as -1 or null)
    - throw an Exception